Former Page High School teacher accused of inappropriate conduct with minor

-GREENSBORO, N.C. — A former teacher at a high school in Greensboro has been accused of inappropriate conduct with a minor.
+GREENSBORO, N.C. — Mark Johnson, a former teacher at a high school in Greensboro, has been charged with two counts of statutory rape and two counts of indecent liberties with children.

 Page High School Principal Erik Naglee sent a message to parents concerning the incident Saturday.